-This list will assist you in identifying which financial regulators and licensing authorities are dependable, and which, by omission, may be not be.
+This list will assist you in identifying major dependable financial regulators and licensing authorities.

 The governments of all major industrialized countries have financial regulatory agencies there to protect its citizens.
 They are subject to extensive executive, judicial, legislative, and public oversight.
-Their responsibilities include the licensing of brokerages and brokers and monitor their activities to ensure maximum protection.
+Their responsibilities include the licensing of brokerages and brokers and monitoring their activities in order to ensure maximum protection for investors.